devsecfranklin/devsecfranklin/README.md

 <br />

-💻 I am passionnate a computer scientist. <br />
+💻  I am a computer scientist. <br />
 💡  I love learning new technologies and sharing the most i can. <br />
 😍  Lately I am creating infra as code and security related code and automation projects. <br />

 #### ▶️ Latest videos